 They didn’t just kill off emmVRC, either.
 Mods like VRC-CC, a mod that adds closed captions for movie worlds and video players, were also killed off in this movement.
 Mods that allow you to use your menu while lying down are gone.
 A significant number of mods that literally enhance the safety of the game, via checking avatars before loading (AdvancedSafety), or enhance the janky IK system (IKTweaks), are all gone.
 Not to mention the literal thousands of avatar favourites we have stored in our database, and ReMod CE in theirs.
 Not only are the mods not compatible with new versions of VRChat, but old versions have been locked down and disabled, and all the old instances are being closed.

 VRChat claims that they are going to work on adding some of these things in future updates, but that could take months, or even years.
 Modders already had these features working, and working well.
 Now that those mods are gone, the pressure is on VRChat to bring those features to the mainstream, and I don’t see them actually pulling that off.
 Regardless, I’m done.
 For those who are interested in keeping emmVRC working, we have released all of our source codes on GitHub.
-We cannot release our database contents, for obvious reasons, but users are allowed to export their avatars while our servers are online.
-There are currently no plans to shut things down, but also none to maintain them.
+We cannot release our database contents, for obvious reasons.
+Avatar exports are no longer available either.

 If you used emmVRC in the past, and want your avatars exported, please make a ticket in the Discord!